gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - The legacy application plugin should also declare a jvm application.

+## Feature: Custom plugin defines a custom library type

+### Story: plugin declares its own library type

+Add a sample plugin that declares a custom library type:

+    apply plugin: 'my-sample'

+    mySample {
+        // can use its own DSL
+        ...
+    }

+    // Library is also visible in libraries container assert libraries.withType(SampleLibrary).size() == 1

+A custom library type:
+- Extends or implements some public base `Library` type.
+- Has no dependencies.
+- Produces no artifacts.

+### Story: Custom library produces custom binaries

+Change the sample plugin so that it declares its own binary type for the libraries it defines:

+    apply plugin: 'my-sample'

+    mySample {
+        // can use its own DSL
+        ...
+    }

+    // Binaries are also visible in the binaries container assert binaries.withType(SampleBinary).size() == 2

+Allow a plugin to declare the binaries for a custom library.

+A custom binary:
+- Extends or implements some public base `LibraryBinary` type.
+- Has some lifecycle task to build its outputs.

+Running `gradle assemble` will build each library binary.

+### Story: Custom binary is build from Java sources

+Change the sample plugin so that it compiles Java source to produce its binaries

+- Uses same conventions as a Java library.
+- No dependencies.

 ## Feature: Build author declares that a Java library depends on a Java library produced by another project

 For example: